SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/layout.md

 position is deduced from the layout strategy used.
 If you don't specify which layout your parent element will use, it'll default to `BlBasicLayout` strategy.

-You can add an element with `addChild:` and it will be placed according the the layout specified.
+You can add an element with `addChild:` and it will be placed according to the the specified layout .

-A small list of layout is included in Pharo Image:
+Here is the list of layouts available by default

 * `BlBasicLayout`
 * `BlLinearLayout`